ecmwf/climetlab/docs/guide/datasets.rst

 A :ref:`Dataset <reference/datasets>` is Python class that provide a curated set of data with specific helper functions.

 When working on data, we are often writing code to transform, preprocess, adapt the data to our needs.
-While it may be very nice to understand deeply to deep magic hunder the hood, this process could very time consuming.
+While it may be very nice to understand deeply to deep magic under the hood, this process could very time consuming.
-Once somebody did the hard work of massaging the data for a given purpose, their code can be integrated into a dataset plugin and made available to others through a climetlab plugin.
+Once somebody did the hard work of massaging the data for a given purpose, their code can be integrated into a dataset plugin and made available to others through a CliMetLab plugin.

-Climetlab has build-in datasets (as examples) and most of the datasets are availables as plugins.
+CliMetLab has build-in datasets (as examples) and most of the datasets are available as plugins.

 Accessing data in a dataset
 ---------------------------